 Spanish is the third most-spoken language among the more than 5,000 languages spoken in the world today.
 The U.S. Bureau of the Census has predicted that the number of Spanish language speakers in the U.S. will surpass the 100 million mark by 2050.

-"At Union, you’re completely immersed in the language early on.
+"You're completely immersed in the language early on.
 Then, even better, the professors give you opportunities to hone your skills in real-life contexts.
-My Performance in Literature class did an amazing three-day acting workshop with playwrights and directors who Skyped in from Mexico City.
-They didn’t speak a word of English, but communication wasn’t a problem.
-My favorite thing is having the ability to communicate one-on-one with native speakers."Trevor Martin '14
+My Performance in Literature class did an amazing acting workshop with playwrights and directors who Skyped in from Mexico City.
+They didn’t speak a word of English, but communication wasn't a problem."Trevor Martin '14

 There are many reasons to study Spanish that are related to these demographic changes, but there is also the richness of the language and literature, with masterworks by such artists as Cervantes, Lorca, Neruda, Màrquez and Borges.